Information about the Rila Monastery.

 Apart from the religious component, The Rila Monastery is one of the symbols of the country for its importance in the history of Bulgaria; It is the largest monastery in Bulgaria and also stands out for its unique architecture and the rich decoration of its exterior and interior, unique in europe.
 But let's go by parts:

-It was founded in the 10th century by the monk Ivan Rilski (Ivan de Rila) and his disciples, Ivan Rilski is considered the first hermit of Bulgaria, lived for years in a cave near the Monastery, cave that can be visited by taking a short but very beautiful route through a nearby forest.
+It was founded in the 10th century by the monk Ivan Rilski (Ivan de Rila, which in Spain would be Juan de Rila) and his disciples, Ivan Rilski is considered the first hermit of Bulgaria, lived for years in a cave near the Monastery, cave that can be visited by taking a short but very beautiful route through a nearby forest.
 After Ivan Rilski, with the help of some disciples he founded the Monastery.
 It has always been a cultural and spiritual center that despite the 5 centuries of Ottoman occupation that Bulgaria suffered between the 14 and the 19, helped preserve the culture, Bulgarian religion and traditions preventing them from being lost.

 In the fourteenth century the fortress tower was built which still remains today, and during that century the monastery reached its maximum splendor as a feudal entity with power over many towns and nearby lands.